bridger-norman/Quarto-Website-Testing/README.md

 # Quarto-Website-Testing

-This is a project to help me learn how quarto websites interact with githubpages.
+This is a project to help me learn how quarto websites interacts with githubpages.